vilisimo/cookme/README.md

 ##Idea
 The website is designed to be a simple recipe holder with not-too-ugly front-end.
-The user is presented with a simple interface that allows to browse recipes that have been added to the 'global' recipe book - just as in the usual cooking website.
+The user is presented with a clean interface that allows to browse recipes that have been added to the 'global' recipe book - just as in any ordinary cooking website.
 Additionally, user can search for ingredient(s) that he/she would like to use: recipes containing those ingredients will be shown.
 Furthermore, user can add recipes and ingredients to his/her fridge.
 Once ingredients and recipes are added, user can instruct